 Watkins Glen State Park

 We’ve been here twice, and we’re pretty sure we’ll go back again.
 It’s one of our two favorite State Parks so far.
 It’s magical and the beauty is one of those unforgettable places.
 New York’s Finger Lakes region.
 The park’s lower part is near the village, while the upper part is open woodland.
 There are 19 waterfalls along its course.
 I believe it’s a course of 2 miles.
 The gorge path winds over and under waterfalls and through the spray of Cavern Cascade.
 Rim trails overlook the gorge.
 If you haven’t visited this State Park, definitely put it on your list.

 Letchworth State Park

-This park holds a special place in our heart.
-It’s where we decided to take the first step to change the life we were living, which led us to ultimately selling our two homes, and live and travel full-time in our RV.
+This park holds a special place in our hearts.
+It’s where we decided to take the first step to change the life we were living, which led us to ultimately the sale our two homes and live and travel full-time in our RV.